cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 }
 ```

-Build and run the project, get output as following:
+Build and run the project, the output is as follows:

 ```
 18:32:20 [DEBUG]: D/ JS: ==> featureObj: [object Object] // featureObj is valid if USE_MY_FEATURE macro is enabled 18:32:20 [DEBUG]: ==> MyFeatureObject::foo // Invoke C++ foo method
 ```

-When we don't need MyFeatureObject, set the macro to 0.
+When we don't need `MyFeatureObject`, assign the macro to 0, the code is as follows:

 ```c++
 // MyObject.h